-Serbia: TSO grid operator EMS plans 400MEUR investments into its cross border capacities expansion21.
-October 2014. / News Serbia Energy
+Serbia: TSO grid operator EMS plans 400MEUR investments into its cross border capacities expansion, News Serbia Energy

 Serbian grid operator EMS ( Elektromreza Srbije) CEO Nikola Petrovic annonced investment cycle in modernization of existing grid network and more important the expansion of current capacities.
 EMS plans to invest MEUR in new cross border connections with Romania and Montenegro-Italy connection.